 Test at least: Yes No Are safety sensor and connectors securely mounted and free of obvious signs of damage, changes or tampering?
 Were obvious changes made to access or entry possibilities?
-Test the effectiveness of the safety sensor: 1.
-The LED 1 on the safety sensor must illuminate green (see chapter 3.4 "Display ele- ments").
-2. Interrupt the protective field using a suitable opaque test object (see figure).
-2. Interrupt the protective held using a suitable opaque test object (see lighte).
-Checking the protective field function with test rod.
-Use a sample item with the set resolution as the test rod.
-The sample item should have a matt surface structure.
+Test the effectiveness of the safety sensor: The LED 1 on the safety sensor must illuminate green (see chapter 3.3 "Display ele- ments").
+Interrupt the protective field using a suitable opaque test object (Leuze RSL400 test rod or similar test object with 1.8 % diffuse reflectance at wavelength = 905 nm).
+Checking the protective field function with test object.
+Use a test object with the set resolution.
+The test object should have a matt surface structure.
 Does the LED 1 on the safety sensor illuminate constantly red while the protective field is interrupted?